Are You Really A Minimalist?—And Five Questions To Find Out

 #4 Encouraging everyone to unclutter their lives and homes.

-#6 Eliminate or reduce jobs that are unrewarding or tedious
+#6 Eliminating or reducing jobs that are unrewarding or tedious.

-#7 Focus less on owning things, and more on experiencing things
+#7 Focusing less on owning things, and more on experiencing things.

-I also realized that there are five simple questions that can easily determine whether a person is a life-long minimalist or not.
+I also realized that five simple questions could easily determine whether a person is a life-long minimalist or not.
 Those questions are:

-#2 If you were offered a job with a high six-figure income —and you had to work 80 hours a week in a cubicle doing work that was boring and repetitivewould you take it?
+#2 If you were offered a job with a high six-figure income —and you had to work 100 hours a week in a cubicle doing work that was boring, repetitive and you hated—would you take it?

-#3 If you inherited a 20-room mansion in Hollywood, would you start packing and move as soon as possible?
+#3 If you inherited a 50-room mansion in Dubai but you had to move there and leave all your friends and family, would you start packing and move as soon as possible?

-#5 This is the big one…if you fell in love with someone and they hated the minimalist lifestyle—would you abandon your minimalist ways and live a life that pleased this new love of your life?
+#5 If you fell in love with someone and they hated the minimalist lifestyle—would you abandon your minimalist ways and live a life that pleased this new love of your life?

 Clearly, my thinking has been transformed.
 That’s actually a big reason why I came up with the idea for SMART Living 365.
-SMART living takes into account that in order for me to experience well-being, my life must include 1) Sustainability, 2) Meaning; 3) Art and beauty; 4) Responsibility; and 5) Thanksgiving and gratitude.
-All of that includes minimalism—but goes beyond in ways that I believe are more rewarding.
+SMART living takes into account that in order for me to experience well-being, my life must include 1) Sustainability, 2) Meaning; 3) Awareness; 4) Responsibility; and 5) Thanksgiving and Gratitude.
+All of that includes minimalism, but goes beyond in ways that I believe are more rewarding.

 “Be Content with what you have; rejoice in the way things are.
 When you realize there is nothing lacking, the whole world belongs to you.” ~Lao Tzu